project-gemmi/gemmi/docs/mol.rst

 Python
 ------

-Any of the macromolecular coordinate files supported by Gemmi (gzipped or not) can be opened using:
+Any of the macromolecular coordinate files supported by Gemmi (possibly gzipped) can be opened using:

 .. doctest::
   :hide: